turnkeylinux-apps/kliqqi/README.rst

-Pligg - Social publishing CMS
+Kliqqi - Social publishing CMS
 =============================

-`Pligg`_ is an open source CMS (Content Management System) that provides social publishing software that encourages visitors to register on your website so that they can submit content and connect with other users.
+`Kliqqi`_ is an open source CMS (Content Management System) that provides social publishing software that encourages visitors to register on your website so that they can submit content and connect with other users.
 Create websites where stories are created and voted on by members, not